Hack4Impact-Boston-University/CenteredApp/private/readme.md

 ## Routes

-`POST "api/user/create"`
+`POST "/api/user/create"`

-Use this route to create a user in our database.
+Create a user in our database.
 POST request must have the following data items in its body.

 1. username